 Goals aren’t easy, and we get discouraged, defeated, and without a plan, we are more easily distracted or likely to give up.
 We aren’t likely to be consistent in our marketing, we aren’t likely to find new opportunities to keep or capture clients, we don’t learn from our mistakes or we can’t even identify what we did right so we can repeat it.

 Want to learn my ultimate system for using Trello to plan my year and keep my business on track?
-Join Plan Your Year With Trello.
+Join Manage Your Business With Trello.
 I will guide you through exactly how I use Trello to plan my year, and then how that plan is translated into action.

 Follow that plan and show up every day